spcourse/bigdata/en/temperatures/index.md

 > **Making the problem smaller:** Verifying that your code determines the correct minimum and maximum values can be challenging when dealing with large temperature and date lists.
 However, one of the advantages of using functions is the ability to test them in isolation using some simple inputs, where you can easily verify and debug your solution.
 >
 > For this assignment, creating these simple tests would just require a list with some temperatures and a list with some dates.
-You can make these lists yourself, or slice them from the original larger list, as long as they are short enough that you can easily check the minimum/maximum yourself, and print all of the steps from your algorithm if needed.
+You can make these lists yourself, or slice them from the original larger list, as long as they are short enough that you can easily check the minimum/maximum yourself, and you can print all the steps of your function if needed.
 >
 > <details markdown="1"><summary  markdown="span"> *Click here for an example test:* </summary>
 > You could test the `get_highest_temp` function using some straightforward test inputs: